Donald Trump Linked To Iran Through Shadowy Hotel Deal, Explosive Report Charges

 Mammadov’s son, Anar, was Trump’s partner in the Trump Tower Baku development, according to findings by Newsweek investigative reporter Kurt Eichenwald.

-Ziya Mammadov, according to both Eichewald and Davidson’s reporting, is also “financially entangled” with Iran’s Revolutionary Guard.
+Ziya Mammadov, according to both Eichenwald and Davidson’s reporting, is also “financially entangled” with Iran’s Revolutionary Guard.
 As Transportation Minister, Mammadov doled out millions in construction contracts to Keyumars Dervish, who once ran a company, Raman, that was effectively owned by the Revolutionary Guard.

 The Mammadov links to Iran were not a secret at the time Trump’s group joined the Baku hotel project.
-A U.S. diplomatic cable released by WikiLeaks in 2010 had noted the family’s apparent connections to the Revolutionary Guard, and that the Mammadovs were possibly laundering money for the Iranian military group.
+A U.S. diplomatic cable released by WikiLeaks in 2010 had noted the family’s apparent connections to the Revolutionary Guard and that the Mammadovs were possibly laundering money for the Iranian military group.

 But according to Davidson’s New Yorker report, Trump also partnered in the deal with Ziya Mammadov’s brother, Elton Mammadov, who holds a powerful seat in the Azerbaijan parliament.
-The Mammadov family has long been accused of using their political positions and connections to benefit their own business interests, though they have never faced charges of corruption.
+The Mammadov family has long been accused of using their political positions and connections to benefit their own business interests, but they have never faced charges of corruption.

 Trump, through his Trump Organization legal department, has denied having any contact with the Mammadovs, saying only that he licenses them the use of the Trump name.
-But that is entirely true, according to The New Yorker, which revealed that the Trump Organization signed contracts to maintain the quality standards of Trump Tower Baku, and that the Trump group “approved the smallest details.”
+But that is entirely true, according to the New Yorker, which revealed that the Trump Organization signed contracts to maintain the quality standards of Trump Tower Baku and that the Trump group “approved the smallest details.”

-Trump’s daughter Ivanka personally supervised the hotel project, and traveled to Baku in 2014 to inspect it.
+Trump’s daughter Ivanka personally supervised the hotel project and traveled to Baku in 2014 to inspect it.

-“She had very strong feelings, not just about the design but about the back of the hotel—landscaping, everything.” an Azerbaijani lawyer involved with the deal told The New Yorker.
+“She had very strong feelings, not just about the design but about the back of the hotel—landscaping, everything.” an Azerbaijani lawyer involved with the deal told the New Yorker.
 “Ivanka personally approved everything.”

-MORE DONALD TRUMP COVERAGE FROM THE INQUISITR:
+MORE DONALD TRUMP COVERAGE FROM THE INQUISITR

 Take The Poll: Trump Russia Ties — Is He Hiding Something Or Is It A Witch Hunt?